Merzasphor/MWSE/docs/source/lua/type/tes3dialogue.rst

     The filename of the mod that owns this object.

 `type`_ (`number`_)
+    Read-only.
 The type of the dialogue.

 .. toctree::
     :hidden: